 About 80% of the websites we visit offer a freebie in exchange of your email address.
 How many times have you signed up?
 I probably do it two times out of five, because there’s always a cheat sheet or a live webinar that catches my attention.
 Especially if they’re about email marketing.

 So invest some time in creating a piece of original content your audience needs.
+You could write an e-book, or create an infographic.
 It takes effort, but it pays off and your email list will see a boost right away.

 However, pay attention to the email addresses that sign up on your list.
 Many freebie hunters use temporary addresses.
 They’re not interested in a long-term relationship with your brand.